dkoshkin/kubectl-assistant/README.md

 4. Run `kubectl assistant`

-    ```shell
+    ```txt
-    $ exec assistant
+    $ kubectl assistant
     Begin by typing what you want to accomplish in your Kubernetes cluster and then hit "Enter".
     For example:
       List all control-plane Nodes
-      List all Pods that don't have an ImagePullPolicy of Always
+      Get Kubernetes versions for all Nodes
       Create deployment named nginx, using image nginx and ports 80 and 443
+      Find all objects with label app=nginx

     You will then see some text output and in most cases either a exec command or some YAML output.
     If the command looks reasonable to you, type in "k" and then hit "Enter" to execute it against the cluster.